microsoft/api-guidelines/azure/Guidelines.md

 *x-ms-error-code* | Response | [see Processing a REST Request](http://TODO:link-goes-here)
 Last-Modified | Response | (RFC1123) [see Optimistic Concurrency](http://TODO:link-goes-here)

-<span style="color:red; font-size:large">TODO: Fix the links. </span>
+<span style="color:red; font-size:large">TODO: Fix the links.</span>

-#### HTTP methods & idempotency
+#### HTTP Methods & Idempotency
 Implementing services in an idempotent manner, with an "exactly once" semantic, enables developers to retry requests without the risk of unintended consequences.

 :white_check_mark: **DO** implement all operations idempotently, ideally from the outset.

 :warning: **YOU SHOULD NOT** using the POST method unless you can guarantee it can be implemented idempotently.

 :white_check_mark: **DO** adhere to the return codes in the following table when implementing your API:

 Method | Description | Response Status Code
 ----|----|----
 GET | Read the resource | 200-OK
 DELETE | Remove the resource | 204-No Content; avoid 404-Not Found
 PATCH | Create/Modify the resource with JSON Merge Patch | 200-OK, 201-Created
 PUT | Create/Replace the *whole* resource | 200-OK, 201-Created

 #### Additional References
 * [StackOverflow - Difference between http parameters and http headers](https://stackoverflow.com/questions/40492782)
 * [Standard HTTP Headers](https://httpwg.org/specs/rfc7231.html#header.field.registration)
 * [Why isn't HTTP PUT allowed to do partial updates in a REST API?](https://stackoverflow.com/questions/19732423/why-isnt-http-put-allowed-to-do-partial-updates-in-a-rest-api)

 ### REST
-REST is an architectural style with broad reach that emphasizes scalability, generality, independent deployment,reduced latency via caching, and security.
+REST is an architectural style with broad reach that emphasizes scalability, generality, independent deployment, reduced latency via caching, and security.
 When applying REST to your API, you will define your service’s resources as a collections of items.
 These are typically the nouns you use in the vocabulary of your service.
-Your service's URLs determine the hierarchical path developers use to retrieve and update the state of your resource.
+Your service's [URLs](#URLS) determine the hierarchical path developers use to retrieve and update the state of your resource.
 Note, it's important to model resource state, not to behavior.
 There are patterns, later in these guidelines, that describe how to invoke behavior on your service.
 <span style="color:red; font-size:large">TODO: Add link to behavior section </span>

 When designing your service, it is important to optimize for the developer using your API.

-:white_check_mark: **DO** focus heavily on great & consistent naming
+:white_check_mark: **DO** focus heavily on clear & consistent naming

 :white_check_mark: **DO** ensure your resource paths make sense